Earlier this week, the El Monte Sagrado Resort & Spa hosted its first Farm To Table dinner.

 Once Chef Cristina Martinez was introduced, it was clear that this was a collaboration between the talented Chef and Angelisa, both of whom share both deep roots along with a love of the land we are blessed to live on.

 Cristina spoke about her childhood in Albuquerque, picking ripe fruit from her grandmother’s trees – “the peaches in the cobbler tonight are last year’s harvest”, she told us.
 She told us about the meal we were about to enjoy – a Caprese salad with house made Burrata was served in cucumber “bowls”, roast Leg (of local) Lamb, atop a mound of stewed lentils with chickpeas and grilled onions hinted at Spain’s Moorish roots, while the aforementioned cobbler was served with house made Brown Butter ice cream.
+Considering the delightful and equally delicious menu, the dessert was an absolute treat and actually reminded me of this cobbler recipe that I’ve been urged to try; fruit cobblers made with exotic fruits like peach or blackberries can be very interesting – both for the sweet-tooth and the baker!

 The meal could loosely be described as Mediterranean, although it was as diverse as the group gathered around the table – as diverse in fact, as Taos itself – sophisticated yet unpretentious, both rustic and refined.